crguezl/learning-vue-geting-started-guide/the-vue-instance.md

 Although not strictly associated with the MVVM pattern, Vue’s design was partly inspired by it.
 As a convention, we often use the variable vm (short for ViewModel) to refer to our Vue instance.

-When you create a Vue instance, you pass in an options object See the [API].
+When you create a Vue instance, you pass in an options object.
+See the [API].

 [API]: https://vuejs.org/v2/api/#Options-Data

+These are the main proeprties of the options object:

 -   [data](https://vuejs.org/v2/api/#data){.section-link}
 -   [props](https://vuejs.org/v2/api/#props){.section-link}